The Bucket List: Plot

 During the return journey, Carter tries to reunite Edward with his estranged daughter.
-Considering this a breach of trust, Edward scolds Carter and then angrily storms off.
-Carter returns home to his family while Edward, feeling alone, breaks down weeping in his luxury home.
-Carter's family reunion turns out to be short-lived as while readying for marital romance, he collapses and is rushed to the hospital, where it is discovered that the cancer has spread to his brain.
+Considering this a breach of trust, Edward scolds him and then angrily storms off.
+Carter returns home to his family while he, feeling alone, breaks down weeping in his luxury home.

+Carter's family reunion turns out to be short-lived as, while readying for marital romance, he suffers a seizure and is rushed to the hospital.
+There, it is discovered that the cancer has spread to his brain.
 Edward, now in a remarkable remission, visits him to reconcile.

-Carter, always a Jeopardy! fan knowledgeable about trivia, reveals how Edward's kopi luwak coffee is fed to and defecated by a jungle cat before being harvested.
-As the two laugh hysterically over the obscure fact, Carter implores Edward to finish the list for him.
+Carter, always a Jeopardy! fan and knowledgeable trivia fanatic, reveals how Edward's kopi luwak coffee is fed to and defecated by an Asian palm civet cat before being harvested.
+As the two laugh hysterically over the obscure fact, crossing off the item 'laugh to tears', Carter implores Edward to finish the list for him.

-After Carter dies during surgery, Edward manages to reconcile with his own daughter and she introduces him to the granddaughter he never knew he had.
-After greeting the little girl by kissing her cheek, Edward thoughtfully crosses "kiss the most beautiful girl in the world" off the bucket list.
+After Carter dies during surgery, Edward manages to reconcile with his own daughter, who introduces him to the granddaughter he never knew he had.
+After greeting the little girl by kissing her cheek, he thoughtfully crosses "kiss the most beautiful girl in the world" off the bucket list.
 Soon after, Edward delivers a eulogy at Carter's funeral, during which he explains that the last three months of Carter's life were, thanks to Carter, the best three months of his own.

 An epilogue reveals that Edward lived to age 81 and Matthew then took his ashes to a peak in the Himalayas.
-As Matthew places a Chock full o'Nuts coffee can of Edward's ashes alongside another can of Carter's ashes, he crosses off the last item on the bucket list, "witness something truly majestic", and tucks the completed list between the cans.
-A voice-over from Carter says that he thought Edward would have gotten a laugh out of being buried on a mountain as it is apparently against the law.
+As he places a Chock full o'Nuts coffee can of Edward's ashes alongside another can of Carter's ashes, he crosses off the last item on the bucket list, "witness something truly majestic", and tucks the completed list between the cans.
+A posthumous voice-over from Carter says that he thought Edward would have gotten a laugh out of being buried on the mountain, as it is "against the law".